rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![Ease barplot](ease.png)

 The mean ease of contributing is 3.0, and the median is 3.
-The 95% confidence interval is [2.5, 3.6] using a standard error of 0.26.
+The 95% confidence interval is [2.5, 3.6] using a standard error of 0.26 (sd = 1.26, n = 23).

-Readers generally feel neutral about the ease of contributing to the newsletter (the p-value of a t-test of mean 3 is 0.87).
+Readers generally feel neutral about the ease of contributing to the newsletter.

 We can do better here, but we are not sure yet how.
 We'd love to hear your ideas on [GitHub](https://github.com/rust-gamedev/rust-gamedev.github.io/issues/1519) or on [Discord] (ping @janhohenheim).